813.910.8020 Apply Now

 Making a sizeable down payment is one of the best ways to get a lower interest rate on a mortgage.
 For lenders, home loans with a larger down payment are less risky than a loan with a low down payment.

 To get the lowest interest rate, borrowers typically need a conventional mortgage with a 20% down payment.
-This mortgage not only comes with a lower interest rate but also does not have the funding fees and insurance payments associated with low down payment mortgages.
+This mortgage comes with a lower interest rate and does not have the funding fees and insurance payments associated with low down payment mortgages.

 #6 Increase Your Cash Reserves